wp-plugins/nice-navigation/readme.txt

 2. Nice Navigation widget configuration.
 Choose function and layout/look.

 == Changelog ==

+= 1.6 =
+- ...and another small fix.
+I suck at this!

 = 1.5 =
 - Fixed bug that caused the widget to not work in all themes.
 Should work in all/most themes now.